What Is Stamped Concrete?

 The electricity is then allowed to float on top of it.
 Concrete coloring can be accomplished in a variety of methods.
 Color hardener, acid stains, and integrated liquid or powder are some of the ways to color.

 The above-mentioned integral procedure of coloring concrete has the advantage of allowing the entire concrete mix to be colored (complete volume).
 The usage of color-hardened concrete has no effect on the concrete layer’s surface strength.

 The accent color is a secondary color that is used in stamped concrete to create texture and other decorative elements.
 The accent color is created by applying color release to the concrete.
 The objective of the color release employed in stamped concrete is twofold:

-- To colour the concrete, use a colour release.
+- To color the concrete, use a color release.